Project in 19 SUS maternity hospitals reduces maternal mortality by 37%

 Project developed in 19 hospitals of the Unified Health System (SUS) reduced maternal mortality by more than 30%.
 Actions were developed to improve medical procedures focusing on the three main reasons for the death of pregnant women, which are: hypertension, hemorrhage and infection.
-The project is coordinated by Hospital Albert Einstein in partnership with the Institute for Healthcare Improvement (IHI) and the National Supplementary Health Agency (ANS).
+The project is coordinated by Hospital Albert Einstein with support from the MSD program for Mothers, from pharmaceutical company Merck.
 National Day for the Reduction of Maternal Mortality is celebrated this Saturday (28).

 The action resulted in a 37% drop in the overall maternal mortality rate.
 When only the three factors that cause more deaths are observed, the rate is even higher: 58%.
 In cases of sepsis, which is a generalized infection, a drop of 73% was recorded.
 Considering only the cases of hemorrhage, there was a reduction of 86%.